San Diego Long-Term Disability Claim Attorney

 What to Do If You Suspect Bad Faith

 If you suspect long-term insurance bad faith, a file a claim with the California Department of Insurance; such companies must follow both California state laws and federal laws.
 Some insurance claims can become lengthy and are full of technical jargon – often to confuse the customer.
-Hiring a lawyer who specializes in long-term insurance bad faith means the company will be less likely to try and manipulate the insured.
+Hiring a bad faith insurance lawyer who specializes in long-term insurance bad faith means the company will be less likely to try and manipulate the insured.
 Having a professional on the case can lead to peace of mind and sometimes a larger settlement amount.

 Find Legal Help for Long-Term Insurance Bad Faith

 Long-term insurance bad faith can be a huge obstacle in getting family members necessary medical care.
 If you are dealing with a case of insurance bad faith, talk to one of our attorneys; we can help you discover if your insurer is treating you unfairly during a long-term health crisis.